Spring Garden Revival

 Contact Milton’s Department of Public Works for Garden Material Disposal & Composting Program Integration

 Proper garden material disposal in Milton is essential for environmental stewardship and compliance with local regulations.
-Residents should separate packaging materials such as cardboard and plant containers for recycling, while unused soil and amendments can be disposed of through residential waste services.
-Plant debris, including leaves and stems, is accepted as seasonal yard waste from April to November, but must be placed in biodegradable paper bags—plastic bags are prohibited per MassDEP guidelines.
-For information on composting programs, volunteer garden initiatives, and community beautification, contact:
+Residents must separate packaging (cardboard and containers) for recycling, while unused soil and amendments should be disposed of through residential waste channels.
+Plant debris, including leaves and trimmings, is accepted as seasonal yard waste from April to November, but only in biodegradable bags—plastic is prohibited per MassDEP guidelines.
+Coordination with community beautification initiatives, volunteer garden programs, and Master Gardener projects is encouraged.
+For guidance on disposal schedules and composting integration, contact:

 Milton Department of Public Works